rengatta/MapleServer2-GUI-Tool/README.md

 3. Type `npm start`
 4. Switch to items/maps/etc tabs at the top
 5. Clicking a button copies the corresponding command to your clipboard if not connected to the API server

+### Item Search:

-6. Search by name/id or by tags
+1. Can search by name/id or by tags
-7. List of tags is outputted to the developer console
+2. List of tags is outputted to the developer console
+3. Any tag in the tooltip can be searched (ie. id=0000001 or class=dress)

 ### API Usage: